 The first step in measuring profitability is understanding what buyers are after.
 Your product needs sufficient demand in order for you to sell enough items to make a profit.
-According to Sellbrite, to measure online buyers’ interest in your items, you have to identify three things:
+According to Sellrite, to measure online buyers’ interest in your items, you have to identify three things:

 These questions paint a picture of your business’ profitability.
 With this information, you can predict how much you’ll sell, optimal pricing levels, and other critical factors that impact your earnings.

 The surest way to know demand is high for a product is to find out if there are frequent searches for your item(s) on search engines.